 - Protection- protect the brain from harmful environmental and body-produced toxins

 - Direct impact- Ingredients with clinically proven brain and cognitive health improvements.

 I find several supplements to be at the top of my list for helping nourish or feed the brain and help support the brain’s health and functionality.
-Keep in mind (another pun intended J), nutritional supplements, just like diet, need to be taken daily and may take months to show a marked difference.
+Remember, nutritional supplements, just like diet, need to be taken daily and may take months to show a marked difference.
 It may be so gradual that you don’t feel or notice anything, yet you should feel confident you are doing the right thing.
 In short, they are;

 - Phosphatidylserine (Serine)